theSundayProgrammer/python/README.md

 serve all programmers in good steed.
 Given that the vast majority of code is used rarely if at all more than once, there is in general no point in optimising code.
 Correctness and ease of understanding is more important.

+<i>Good_array</i> is a solution to a problem in Leet.
+Check out <a href="https://thesundayprogrammer.wordpress.com/2020/01/30/check-if-it-is-a-good-array/">blog</a> for further details